 Sleep Tips For Toddlers:

-- Maintain a daily sleep schedule and a consistent bedtime routine.
+- Maintain a daily schedule of when you put them down and a consistent bedtime routine.

 - Make the bedroom environment the same every night and throughout the night.

 - Set limits that are consistent, communicated, and enforced.
 Encourage the use of a security object such as a blanket or stuffed animal.

 Your preschoolers need to be resting for 11-13 hours at night.
 They probably don’t need to be taking daily naps after they hit five-years-old.
 It is common for them to have a hard time falling asleep, as well as waking up during the night.
 It is also common for children this age to experience nighttime fears and nightmares.
 Some even deal with sleepwalking and sleep terrors that can peak during their preschool years.

 - Maintain a regular and consistent sleep schedule.

 - Have a relaxing bedtime routine that ends in the room where the child sleeps.